Doctor insights on:

 No it cannot: A bronchoscopy is useful for identifying that wegener's is affecting the lungs but it will not tell you the cause.
 Wegener's is in a class of conditions known as autoimmune.
 This is where the body does not recognize its own cells as being "self".
 In turn an immune response causes inflammation in the lungs, eyes and sinuses (the classic locatioins in the body to be affected by wegeners). ...Read more

 - Talk to a doctor online

-- What type of doctor can order a progesterone level?
+- What type of doctor can order an abdominal pelvic ct scan without dye?

-- What type of doctor can order a holter monitor?
+- What type of doctor can tell you if you have a detached retina?